xuandung38/cms-docs/upgrade.md

 - [Upgrade To 2.2.1](#upgrade-2.2.1)
 - [Upgrade To 2.2](#upgrade-2.2)
 - [Upgrading To 2.1](#upgrade-2.1)

+<a name="upgrade-3.3"></a>
+## Upgrade to 3.3

+- This is big version.
+It has many change on core system so the easiest way to upgrade to new version is copy what your changes
+(your themes, plugins, translations) to new source code.

+- Run `php artisan migrate`, `php artisan vendor:publish --tag=public --force`
+- Run `composer update` to update vendor packages.

 <a name="upgrade-3.2.1"></a>
 ## Upgrade from 3.2 to 3.2.1